johschuett/Datatblr/README.md

 ```
 #### Set R working directory

 You can move the executable as you like.
-Make sure to set your R working directory to `/path/to/datatblr` **or** move the `dtblr_core` folder into your working directory.
+Make sure to set your R working directory to `/path/to/datatblr` **or** move the `dtblr_core` folder into your R working directory.
 There, Datatblr saves the table volume (TEX and PDF).

 You can set your working directory in your `.Rprofile` with this command: